The ASTTBC Registered Utility Locator (RULT) certification program is the first of its kind in BC

 How Do You Become a RULT?

-To become a registered underground utility locator technician (RULT) an applicant must understand and apply all the principals of utility location including but not limited to; the process of verifying, identifying and labeling public and private utility mains and other services located primarily underground.
+To become a registered underground utility locator technician an applicant must understand and apply all the principals of utility location.
+At the very least this will include a full understanding of the process of verifying, identifying and labelling public and private utility mains and other services located primarily underground.

 All RULT applicants must be able to demonstrate a minimum of 2-years relevant work experience as an underground utility locator as well as providing a detailed project history.
 Applicants must adhere to the ASTT act, regulations and code of practice whilst working in accordance with all relevant national and international standards.

-Why its important to use a RULT Locator
+Why its important to use a qualified locator

 Requesting RULT as part of an RFP